composable-operator/composable/README.md

 to look up the object that is being referenced.
 If the `namespace` field is absent then the namespace of the Composable object itself is used instead.

-The template object can have a `namespace` specified in its `metadata` section.
-In that case, the underlying object is created in that namespace.
-If the template does not have a `namespace` field, then the object is created in the namespace of the `Composable` itself.
+The template object should be created in the same namespaces as the `Composable` object.
+Therefore, we recommend do not define `namespace` in the template.
+If the namespace field is defined and its value does not equal to the `Composable` object namespace, no objects will be created, and `Composable` object status will contain an errro.

 ## Field path discovery